-Luka Dončić (LOO-kuh DON-chitch) has put up historic numbers through first two NBA seasons, producing one of the best starts to a career the league has ever seen.
-He turned just 21 years old on Feb.
-28, 2020, and finished with the second-highest scoring average (24.2 ppg) by a player before his 21st birthday in league history (LeBron James, 25.0 ppg).
+Luka Dončić (LOO-kuh DON-chitch) has put up historic numbers through first three NBA seasons, producing one of the best starts to a career the league has ever seen.
+He turned just 22 years old on Feb.
+28, 2021, and finished with the second-highest scoring average (24.2 ppg) by a player before his 21st birthday in league history (LeBron James, 25.0 ppg).
 He also produced 21 of his franchise-record 25 triple-doubles before his 21st birthday, by far the most by a player before turning 21 in league history.
 Currently he ranks 11th all-time with 36 triple-doubles.

 After an outstanding first season that saw him earn Kia Rookie of the Year honors in 2018-19, Dončić garnered All-NBA First Team accolades as a 21-year-old in 2019-20.
 He became the first player to earn All-NBA First Team honors in either his first or second season since Tim Duncan in 1998-99.
 He also became the sixth player in league history to be named All-NBA First Team at age 21-or-younger (James, Max Zaslofsky, Kevin Durant, Duncan, Rick Barry).
 Dončić joined the great Dirk Nowitzki (2004-05, 2005-06, 2006-07, 2008-09) as the only Mavericks to be tabbed All-NBA First Team.

 The Slovenian (20 years, 353 days) became the youngest European-born player to start an All-Star Game when suited up for Team LeBron at All-Star 2020 in Chicago.
 He also took home Western Conference Player of the Month (November 2019) and Player of the Week (Nov.
 18 through Nov.
 24, 2019) honors in 2019-20.